Aquarius (AQUA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aquarius Historical Price

-According to the latest data gathered on Aquarius live price page, the current price of Aquarius is 0.00072295USD.
-The circulating supply of Aquarius(AQUA) is 33.73B AQUA , giving it a market capitalization of $24.38M.
+According to the latest data gathered on Aquarius live price page, the current price of Aquarius is 0USD.
+The circulating supply of Aquarius(AQUA) is 33.75B AQUA , giving it a market capitalization of $24.27M.

 The Aquarius Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AQUA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.